“I have so much more strength: emotionally, physically and mentally”

 Which is where RNT came in.

-Knowing her struggles, needs, and goals, we knew Sital needed to shift her mindset, play the long game and utilise our triphasic approach to her transformation.
+Knowing her struggles, needs, and goals, we knew Sital needed to shift her mindset, play the long game and utilise our unique and proven Five Phase Transformation Journey..

 Achieving your ideal physique can never happen in a short period of time.
-And through this triphasic approach, Sital has been able to develop the tools necessary to truly transform.
+And through our methodology, Sital has been able to develop the tools necessary to truly transform.

 In this case study, we’ll be discussing how Sital interwove these phases into her life to drop over 25lbs of bodyweight (arguably lots more in body fat), build muscle (so she could be ‘toned’) and push herself completely out of her comfort zone to do a photoshoot!